 We went down to Matapalo next, a small, laid-back beach town.
-This was where Palito grew up, and he told us that even though it's beautiful, there's a lot of drug addiction in the area.
+This was where one of our friends grew up, and he told us that even though it's beautiful, there's a lot of drug addiction in the area.
 When we got there, a young boy came up to us and was talking to them.
 I just assumed it was someone else they knew, but he told me later that he was a crackhead.
-I was glad for Palito that he escaped the bad influence here.
+I was glad for my friend that he escaped the bad influence here.

 The four of us walked along the beach, where the waves met the sand, and watched as the sun melted into the water.

-It was getting dark now, so we went back to Manuel Antonio to Casa Linda, a hotel/AirBnb Palito’s friend owns.
+It was getting dark now, so we went back to Manuel Antonio to stay at Casa Linda.
 We cleaned the day off of us, and then went down to Sancho’s one last time for tacos y cerveza.

 We came back and sat on the patio upstairs, overlooking the ocean.
 This was what Ticos call "pura vida," the simple life.
 Here in Costa Rica, it is more than just a saying—it is a way of life.